Harris and L3 agree merger to become sixth-largest U.S. defense contractor

-(Reuters) - Military communication equipment providers Harris Corporation (HRS.N) and L3 Technologies (LLL.N) announced an all-stock merger on Sunday that will create the United States’ sixth-largest defense contractor with a market value of $34 billion.
+(Reuters) - Military communication equipment providers Harris Corp (HRS.N) and L3 Technologies Inc (LLL.N) announced on Sunday an all-stock merger that will create the United States’ sixth-largest defense contractor with a market value of $34 billion.

-In August, Trump signed a defense policy bill that authorizes $639 billion in military spending such as buying weapons, ships, aircraft and paying troops.
+In August, Trump signed a defense policy bill that authorized $639 billion in military spending such as buying weapons, ships, aircraft and paying troops.

-“We are in an environment where the economy is pretty strong, we know defense spending is coming up, the 2019 (federal) budget is up 3 percent over 2018, 2018 was up 9-10 percent over the prior year,” Harris CEO William Brown said in an interview.
+“We are in an environment where the economy is pretty strong, we know defense spending is coming up, the 2019 (federal) budget is up 3 percent over 2018, 2018 was up 9 to 10 percent over the prior year,” Harris Chief Executive William Brown said in an interview.

-The transaction unveiled on Sunday values L3 at $15.7 billion, slightly above its market capitalization as of the end of trading on Friday of $15.3 billion.
+The transaction values L3 at $15.7 billion, slightly above its market capitalization at the end of trading on Friday of $15.3 billion.
 Harris has a market capitalization of $18.2 billion.

 L3 shareholders will receive 1.3 shares of Harris common stock for each of their shares.
 As a result, Harris shareholders will own about 54 percent of the combined company, with the remainder owned by L3 shareholders.

-The combined company, L3 Harris Technologies Inc, will have approximately 48,000 employees and customers in over 100 countries, the companies said.
+The combined company, L3 Harris Technologies Inc, will have about 48,000 employees and customers in over 100 countries, the companies said.
+The merger is expected to close in midyear 2019, they added.

 “The aerospace and defense industry is continuing to see a lot of change over the last year or so, and many people have believed for a long time this combination made sense and we have worked hard to make that happen,” Kubasik said in an interview.